Roughly one in five men experience premature ejaculation (PE), in which they ejaculate uncontrollably in a minute or less during sexual intercourse.

 SSRIs in particular are notoriously patient-specific.
 Even in the treatment of depression, doctors often try multiple drugs over a period of time to see what works, sometimes taking months or even years before the most effective medication reveals itself.

-A pill that instantly makes any guy last all night in earth-shattering splendor just doesn't exist.
+Quite simply, a pill that instantly makes any guy last all night in earth-shattering splendor, just doesn't exist.

 While some trials have shown promise, men looking for premature ejaculation pills would do well to be wary of potential side effects.